- Work Directory

 - Plugin Uninstall

-The Advanced Settings allow you do tweak and tune the way Staatic works.
+The Advanced Settings allow you to tweak and tune the way Staatic works.

 While publishing the static version of your WordPress site, a copy of your dynamic WordPress site is crawled and converted into static files.
 These files will be stored within the work directory.
 Also depending on the Staatic features and deployment method you are using, other temporary files will be stored here.

-By default the Working Directory is set to a sub directory of
+By default the Work Directory is set to a sub directory of the WordPress